tkenning/dev.na.bambora.com/source/docs/guides/visa_checkout.md

 SDK handles the event and pops a lightbox where the user can authenticate and select a payment card.
 Visa checkout then calls a callback function on the merchant's webpage.

-The one step process involves simple listening for a callback from Visa's SDK and calling our Payment API to complete the payment.
+The one step process involves simply listening for a callback from Visa's SDK and calling our Payment API to complete the payment.

 The two step process involves listening for a callback from Visa's SDK, calling our API to retrieve addresses, and then calling our Payment API to complete the payment.

-### Cavets
+### Caveats

 Bambora's Visa Checkout integration is not compatible with 3D Secure.